 Mergers are typically greenlighted based on a set of financial parameters, but it is easy to forget that your bottom line typically rests with your employees – and they are human beings.
 The challenges they face with being acquired are typically at a very personal level.
-By adapting your culture to include some of their previous values will help them to still feel at home in their new organization.
+By adapting your culture to include some of their previous values, you will help them to still feel at home in their new organization.

 Use data to make informed decisions